fabiangreffrath/woof/README.md

  * Support for rendering with uncapped frame rate and frame interpolation has been added.
  * A widescreen rendering mode has been added with proper support for the widescreen assets found e.g. in the Unity version of Doom.
  * Screenshots are saved in PNG format and are actual representations of the game screen rendering.
+ * Support for Voxels in KVX format has been added.

 ## Sound